neuralchen/SimSwap/README.md

 At the same time, if you have suggestions for our project, please feel free to ask questions in the issue, or contact us directly via email: [email1](mailto:chenxuanhongzju@outlook.com), [email2](mailto:nicklau26@foxmail.com), [email3](mailto:ziangliu824@gmail.com).
 (All three can be contacted, just choose any one)

+## License
+For academic and non-commercial use only.The whole project is under the CC-BY-NC 4.0 license.
+See [LICENSE](https://github.com/neuralchen/SimSwap/blob/main/LICENSE) for additional details.

 ## To cite our paper